Generalized Method of Moments

 If you specify the equation either by listing variable names or by an expression with an equal sign, EViews will interpret the moment condition as an orthogonality condition between the instruments and the residuals defined by the equation.
 If you specify the equation by an expression without an equal sign, EViews will orthogonalize that expression to the set of instruments.

 You must also list the names of the instruments in the Instrument list edit box.
 For the GMM estimator to be identified, there must be at least as many instrumental variables as there are parameters to estimate.
 EViews will, by default, add a constant to the instrument list.
-If you do not wish a constant to be added to the instrument list, the Include a constant check box should be unchecked.
+If you do not wish a constant to be added to the instrument list, the check box should be unchecked.

 For example, if you type,